yelimot/network-programming/README.md

 ## Small project of mine:

-Nontrivial client-server announcement app (you can find the report that includes detailed information about project in the folder).
+Nontrivial client-server announcement app (you can find the report that includes detailed information about the project in the folder).